History of Justin Verlander in Timeline

 In 2018, Justin Verlander became the 114th pitcher in major league history to earn 200 career wins, also becoming the 20th-fastest to reach the milestone (427 starts).

-In 2018, Justin Verlander mentioned that he had not fully recovered from the core surgery during the 2014 season, which he believed contributed to production that was inferior to his career norms.
+In 2018, Justin Verlander mentioned that he had not fully recovered from the core surgery during the 2014 season, contributing to production inferior to his career norms.

-On November 12, 2019, Justin Verlander won his second Cy Young Award, receiving 171 points and 17 first-place votes, topping teammate Gerrit Cole.
-This was also the first time Verlander received the award while playing for the Houston Astros.
+On November 12, 2019, Justin Verlander won his second Cy Young Award with 171 points and 17 first-place votes, leading over his teammate Gerrit Cole.
+This marked his first Cy Young Award win while playing for the Houston Astros.

 In 2019, Justin Verlander became the sixth pitcher in MLB history to throw three career no-hitters, and the 18th to strike out 3,000 batters.